Everyone needs a career plan to follow; it’s not good enough to wander through your working life and take whatever comes your way.

 There are many suggestions offered by many experts on how to develop a career plan, but the secret is to come up with an approach that works for you; that fits your unique capabilities, perspective, and outlook.

 I developed my own career game plan method.
 I didn’t want a boilerplate; I wanted something different that would focus on the practical task of implementation as opposed to having a “grand plan”.

 What I didn’t want was a planning framework that everyone else used that merely focused on the completeness of the plan; making sure that all of the boilerplate topics were covered, and expecting that success would come from that.

-The process that I created — and has worked for me over a 33 year career from an analyst position to president — was to build a path to your destiny by answering three basic questions.
+The process that I created — and has worked for me over a 33-year career from an analyst position to the president — was to build a path to your destiny by answering three basic questions.

 1) What job do you want?

 This question addresses personal growth — what specific position do you covet and when?